Skip to main content

 This guide will help you navigate and interpret the available data to make well-informed investment decisions.

 These guidelines on investment data provide the clarity needed to understand the metrics displayed on the Portfolio page.
-Following this guide, users can effectively analyze the key terms and calculations to assess their portfolio’s performance.

-C) Sparklines
+Sparklines (Graphs)

 A compact representation showing the PnL compound percentage for the past 30 days.
 This data is limited to 30 days to optimize system performance.

-D) Daily Avg
+Daily Avg

 The daily average of PnL was calculated since the last connection to the service.

-E) 3 mos
+3 mos

 The PnL for the last 90 days reflects medium-term performance trends.

-F) 6 mos
+6 mos

 The PnL for the last 180 days reflects medium-term performance trends.

-G) All
+All

 This metric shows the PnL calculated when the user initially invested in the service.

-H) Investing since
+Investing since

 The time elapsed since the user connected to the service offers a timeline context for the investment’s performance.

-I) Z-score
+Z-score

 This metric provides the Z-score of the service’s overall performance, offering a comparative performance indicator.
 Note that it does not explicitly reflect user-specific data.

-J) Success Fee
+Success Fee

 Represent the commission charged on the profits earned from the investment